 Alexandre O. Philippe

 Swiss American filmmaker Alexandre O. Philippe has written and directed numerous award-winning films and documentaries, many of which take on the role of unpacking the most influential works of master filmmakers.
-His most recent film, 78/52: Hitchcock’s Shower Scene, is a documentary about Alfred Hitchcock’s iconic shower scene from Psycho.
-The film premiered at the Sundance Film Festival and screened extensively at festivals before its release by IFC Films.
-The documentary explores the intangible cinematic space between the shots and delves into Hitchcock’s genius in unprecedented fashion.
-It is the first feature-length investigation into the art, craft, and influence of a single extraordinary scene.
+His film 78/52: Hitchcock’s Shower Scene premiered at the Sundance Film Festival and was the first feature-length investigation into the art, craft, and influence of a single extraordinary scene.

-78/52 sealed Philippe’s reputation as a filmmaker who understands filmmakers, setting the stage for a number of films in production, which include a deep dive into William Friedkin’s process and techniques in his landmark blockbuster The Exorcist; a feature about Hollywood, Western myths, and the iconography of Monument Valley; and an origin story about Ridley Scott’s Alien, to coincide with the film’s 40th anniversary release.
+78/52 sealed Philippe’s reputation as a filmmaker who understands filmmakers, setting the stage for a number of films that followed, which include a deep dive into William Friedkin’s process and techniques in his landmark blockbuster The Exorcist; an origin story about Ridley Scott’s Alien, coinciding with the film’s 40th anniversary release; and Chain Reactions, a look at the legacy of Tobe Hooper's influential The Texas Chainsaw Massacre.